hapax/hapax.github.io/assets/teaching.md

 But maths curricula, at least in Australia and North America, insist on marching students through the scrubland.

-In case you think I'm being bombastic, let me give you a typical snapshot of the scrubland.
+In case you think I'm being bombastic, let me give you a snapshot of the scrubland.
-The following exercise are taken from a popular Australian textbook (which shall remain nameless) for the most advanced high school maths
+The following exercise are taken from an Australian textbook for the most advanced high school maths subject:
-subject:

 <figure>
     <div style="text-align:center"><img src ="/images/specialist1.png"